 Goldberg, Caren, and Katherine Strickler.
 2016.
 Washington State University, Pullman, WA.
 15p.

 Note: We have found that Sterlitech filter funnels (AF045W50) make a better seal than the Nalgene filter funnels used in these protocols and are able to filter more water before clogging.
-Filters can be swapped for PES 5.0 micron filters in systems where clogging is an issue (Sterlitech 128006; these have to be custom for the filter funnels because they are 48 mm).
+Filters can be swapped for PES 5.0 micron filters in systems where clogging is an issue (prior to 2021 this required Sterlitech 128006 which had to be custom for the filter funnels because they were 48 mm; as of our 2021 order, this is no longer the case).
 However, cup size is smaller (100 mL Sterlitech vs. 250 mL Nalgene).
 Sterlitech has a similar product in 300 mL but they have a different design.
 We recommend putting the filter cup stem directly on the stopper without the adapter for better performance.

 Laramie, M.B., Pilliod, D.S., Goldberg, C.S., and Strickler, K.M., 2015, Environmental DNA sampling protocol— Filtering water to capture DNA from aquatic organisms: U.S. Geological Survey Techniques and Methods, book 2, chap.
 A13, 15 p., http://dx.doi.org/10.3133/tm2A13.